PX4/PX4-user_guide/en/flight_controller/cuav_v5_plus.md

 > **Warning** This is a serious safety issue.

-The *HV\_PM* power module supplied with the kit is not protected by a fuse:
 - Power **must** be turned off while connecting peripherals.
 - Improper wiring can lead to *personal harm* or equipment damage!